 Coriolus versicolor is thought to be a biological response modifier.
 PSK has been found to induce cytokine expression in human peripheral blood mononuclear cells in vitro.
 In other studies, PSP, as well as a Coriolus extract, selectively induced apoptosis of human promyelocytic leukemia HL-60 cells (13) (23).
 PSP also increased apoptotic cell death in cells that had been treated with camptothecin.
 In these cells, PSP reduced cellular proliferation, inhibited cell progression through both the S and G2 phases of DNA replication, reduced 3H - thymidine uptake, and prolonged DNA synthesis time (14).
 An additional in vitro study showed that a medicinal mushroom blend that included Coriolus inhibited cell proliferation and induced cell cycle arrest at the G2/M phase in the invasive human breast cancer cell line MDA-MB-231 (15).
-DNA-microarray analysis indicated that the mushroom extract inhibited the expression of cell cycle regulatory genes and suppressed metastatic behavior through the inhibition of cell adhesion, cell migration, and cell invasion .
-The inhibition of metastatic behavior was linked to the suppression of urokinase plasminogen activator (uPA) (15).
-PSP has also been shown to inhibit the interaction between HIV-1 gp120 and CD4 receptor, HIV-1 transcriptase activity, and glycohydrolase enzyme activity associated with viral glycosylation (16).
+DNA-microarray analysis indicates that the mushroom extract inhibits expression of cell cycle regulatory genes and suppresses metastatic behavior via inhibition of cell adhesion, migration, and invasion .
+The inhibition of metastatic behavior was linked to suppression of urokinase plasminogen activator (uPA) (15).
+PSP also inhibits interaction between HIV-1 gp120 and CD4 receptor, HIV-1 transcriptase activity, and glycohydrolase enzyme activity associated with viral glycosylation (16).

-Several animal studies report of synergism between PSK and biologic therapies, including a concanavalin A-bound L1210 vaccine and the IgG2a monoclonal antibody against human colon cancer cells (17).
-PSP induces cytokine production and T-cell proliferation, and prevents immune suppression due to cyclophosphamide in animal models.
-Peritoneal macrophages isolated from mice that were fed PSP show increased production of reactive nitrogen intermediates, superoxide anions, and tumor necrosis factor (18).
+Several animal studies report synergy between PSK and biologic therapies, including a concanavalin A-bound L1210 vaccine and the IgG2a monoclonal antibody against human colon cancer cells (17).
+PSP induces cytokine production and T-cell proliferation, and prevents cyclophosphamide-induced immune suppression.
+Peritoneal macrophages isolated from PSP-fed mice show increased production of reactive nitrogen intermediates, superoxide anions, and tumor necrosis factor (18).
 PSP also shows analgesic activity in mouse models (19).

-Non-small cell lung cancer patients have increased leukocyte and neutrophil counts, and increased serum IgG and IgM after consumption of PSP (6).
+After consumption of PSP, non-small cell lung cancer patients have increased leukocyte and neutrophil counts, and increased serum IgG and IgM (6).
 Healthy volunteers as well as breast cancer patients who used a formula containing Coriolus and Salvia were found to have elevated counts of T-helper lymphocytes (CD4+), a high ratio of CD4+/CD8+, and elevated absolute counts of B-lymphocytes (7) (8).
 TNF-alpha and IL-8 gene expression were also found to be significantly induced after PSK administration in healthy volunteers and gastric cancer patients, although individual response varied (20).
 PSK was shown to induce apoptosis in promyelomonocytic leukemia HL-60 cells without inducing differentiation, and p38 MAPK (mitogen-activated protein kinas) was found to play an important role in this process (24).

 Adverse reactions from Coriolus are rare.
 But passage of dark colored stools (not originating from occult blood) (21), darkening of fingernails (22), and low-grade hematological and gastrointestinal toxicities have been reported when used in conjunction with chemotherapy agents (3).
 However, such effects may be caused by the chemotherapy agents themselves.